balfieri/aws/README.md

 <h1>Instance Queries</h1>

 <p>
-These commands take an instance id as an argument, but normally you'll just let it use "get_instance" to get your master instance id.</p>
+These commands take an instance id as an argument, but normally you'll supply no argument and just let it use `get_instance` to get your master instance id.</p>

 <pre>
 inst_state                              [running, stopped, etc.]